Wuthering Heights (song): Official video

+Outdoor Version

-In the outside version, Bush is shown dancing—'out in the wily, windy moors'—in a grassy area located in Salisbury Plain (inspired by the novel's moors) with Scots pine trees in the background, on an overcast day, while wearing a flowy red dress.
-The red dress has been referenced numerous times in popular culture and similar dresses have been worn by her fans at events such as "The Most Wuthering Heights Day Ever" where her dance routine is recreated.
+This video was filmed before the original release date of November 1977 and was directed by Nicholas Abson.
+In the outside version, (labelled "Kate Bush - Wuthering Heights - Official Music Video - Version 2" on her YouTube channel) Bush is shown dancing—'out in the wily, windy moors'—in a grassy area located on Salisbury Plain (inspired by the novel's moors) with Scots pine trees in the background, on an overcast day, while wearing a flowy red dress.